 The challenge is to make the most of the opportunities presented by the digital transition while preventing negative effects.
 We aim to accelerate and strengthen responsible digitalization through innovative research.

-We also want to renew our education system accordingly, ensuring that today’s students are well-prepared for these developments.
-This will accelerate innovation within the SSH education domain, which is necessary to better align with the rapidly changing labor market for graduates and participants in lifelong learning programs.
+This sectorplan works on renewing our education system accordingly, ensuring that today’s students are well-prepared for these developments.
+This will accelerate innovation within the SSH domain, which is necessary to better align with the rapidly changing labor market for graduates and participants in lifelong learning programs.
 Where possible and appropriate, researchers and educators collaborate with various professional fields and society at large.

-The research groups that have received funding through the sectorplan come from different disciplines and existing interdisciplinary networks.
-They choose where to collaborate and where to make clear distinctions.
+The researchers that have been appointed on the sectorplan come from different disciplines and existing interdisciplinary networks.
 They experiment with new partnerships and learn from each other.
+The universities are stimulated to make choices on their thematic focus as well as on collaborations.
 The sectorplan’s contribution primarily lies in fostering better connections, strengthening the foundation, and stimulating new collaborations.
-Societal challenges remain central.
+Societal challenges remain central in all of this.

 Approach